smithy545/aws-apps-scripts/README.md

-# aws-google-scripts
+# aws-apps-scripts
-An interface to authenticate AWS api requests from within google scripts.
+An interface to authenticate AWS api requests from within google apps scripts.

 How to use: